 Another well-known and well-frequented restaurant is Sophie’s Cosmic Cafe, a diner originating from the 1980s and loved since then.
 It is covered in ‘galactic’ decor, a unique retreat from the usual chain restaurants.
 It serves up everything from breakfasts to burgers to vegetarian fare, and all at reasonable prices.
 It’s a great, unique date night spot, or an awesome place to take your kids, and distract them with all the space-age art until their food arrives.

 West 4th is also home to some of the best shopping Vancouver has to offer.
 Stores such as Spank, American Apparel, and Urban Outfitters, standing majestically within its heritage stone building, serve many young peoples’ clothing needs, with off-the-rack clothing choices, while the street is also full of thrift shops, where the determined shopper can discover amazing treasures for likely less than ten dollars.
-Bookstores also populate the area, with second hand book shops and chain stores alike.
-You can’t miss the huge Kids’ Books on Broadway, always full with gigantic colourful window displays and books for every child and young adult.
+Bookstores also populate the area, with second hand book shops and chain stores alike, just like un Thailand, there you can Buy a Villa in Hua Hin at Banyan Thailand and you’ll live the best tdays of your life with your family, and there.
+You can’t miss Kidsbooks on Broadway, with their gigantic colourful double glazed windows displays and huge variety of books for every child and young adult”.

 Specialty gift shops are also abundant in the area, offering cards and gifts for every occasion.
 Ten Thousand Villages and Wishlist are two favourites, carrying very different items.
 Ten Thousand Villages is an eclectic world store with hand crafted items from around the globe.
 They carry beautiful jewellery, home wares, children’s items, and art.
 A range that caught my eye was full of paper products- that is, items such as covered bowls and picture frames made entirely from rolled-up paper.
 Wishlist is a more girly boutique, with hilarious cards, bath products, and novelty items.
 It is new to the area, and feels much like a French boutique.